AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 This new implementation supports use cases where files have a longer TTL (for example, on the CDN) but can still be invalidated even if the TTL has not expired.
 It favors content freshness over cache-hit ratio on the dispatcher.

-Conversly, in case you need **only** the expiration logic to be applied to a file then set `/enableTTL` to 1 and exclude that file from the standard cache invalidation mechanism.
+Conversly, in case you need **only** the expiration logic applied to a file then set `/enableTTL` to 1 and exclude that file from the standard cache invalidation mechanism.
 For example , you can:

 * Configure the [invalidation rules](#automatically-invalidating-cached-files) in the cache section to ignore the file.
-In the snippet below, all files ending in `.example.html` are ignored:
+In the snippet below, all files ending in `.example.html` are ignored and will expire only when the set TTL has passed.

 ```xml
   /invalidate